Federated Data-Efficient Instruction Tuning for Large Language Models: Approach

 \subsection{Intra-Client Data Selection}

-The first step in selecting data is to extract its features.
-Given an LLM with $l$ Transformer layers, it can extract the data features in a manner of layer by layer and token by token, as
+Data samples are selected based on features.
+Given an LLM with $l$ Transformer layers, it can extract data features layer by layer and token by token, as

-where $\mathbf{h}^{l, b}_j \in \mathbb{R}^v$ is the hidden states of the $b$-th token from the $l$-th Transformer layer for the $j$-th data sample, and $b=-1$ corresponds to the last token.
-In terms of token-level feature, \app uses the hidden state of the last token as \cite{li2024from} for two considerations: 1) since the Transformer computes the feature of the current token by considering all preceding tokens, the hidden state of the last token already contains information about all previous tokens, while performing averaging incurs additional computational costs, and 2) when an LLM receives input, the instructions are typically embedded within a system prompt template, resulting in minimal differences in the logits of the first few tokens among data samples.
+where $\mathbf{h}^{l, b}_j \in \mathbb{R}^v$ is the hidden states of the $b$-th token from the $l$-th Transformer layer for the $j$-th data sample, with $b$=-1 denoting the last token.
+From the token level, \app uses the hidden state of the last token as \citet{li2024from} since it encapsulates all preceding token information.

-As for the Transformer layer from which the features are derived, existing work typically adopts the final layer \cite{chen2023maybe,wu2023self,li2024from}.
-Since different layers of the Transformer apply varying degrees of abstraction to the data, the final layer may not be a universally optimal choice.
-We demonstrate this through a toy example on \datadolly dataset which contains 8 categories of instruction data, using K-means with the number of clusters aligned with that of the categories in \datadolly to partition these data.
-Two internal metrics, i.e., Calinski-Harabasz Index \cite{calinski1974dendrite} and Silhouette Coefficient Index \cite{rousseeuw1987silhouettes} and one metric with category label, i.e., F1-Score are employed to evaluate the clustering results.
-Figure \ref{pic-clustering-metrics-layer} shows that clustering metrics based on features from different layers yield varying results, suggesting that the final layer may not be the best for distinguishing these data, and no single layer achieves the best results across all metrics.
+At the layer level, prior works often use the last layer \cite{chen2023maybe,wu2023self,li2024from}, which may not be universally optimal since different layers provide varying abstraction degrees to data representations.
+We show it with a toy example on \datadolly, clustering its 8-category instructions into 8 groups using K-means.
+Figure \ref{pic-clustering-metrics-layer} evaluates clustering quality with Calinski-Harabasz Index \cite{calinski1974dendrite}, and F$_1$-score (more evaluations are left in Appendix \ref{sec:appendix:additional-exp-metrics-layer}), showing that the last layer is not universally optimal, and no single layer excels across all metrics.

-It is challenging to predict the optimal layer for feature extraction and calculating clustering metrics across all layers would result in significant computational costs, fusing features from all layers may serve as a feasible solution.
-One naive method is to concatenate the hidden states of the last token in all Transformer layer, as
+Predicting the optimal layer is challenging, and computing clustering metrics for all layers is costly.
+A feasible approach is fusing features from all layers.
+One naive method is concatenating the last token's hidden states across layers, as